POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 To get interpolated data from our grids, we train in this step an interpolator on your :samp:`PSyGrid` object.
-The file :samp:`step_4.csv` therefore has to contain three information bits: First, the grid containing the data, second, the interpolation method (inlcuding whether the grid starts at RLO), and third, the name of the interpolator object.
+The file :samp:`step_4.csv` therefore has to contain three information bits: First, the grid containing the data, second, the grid type, third, the interpolation method (inlcuding whether the grid starts at RLO), and finally, the name of the interpolator object.

 .. code-block::